University Financial Support

 If you have previously studied at degree level we strongly advise that you contact Student Finance England to find out whether or not you are eligible for financial assistance.

-The Cornwall College Group (TCCG) is delighted to offer a selection of scholarships and bursaries for 2019/20 to help support your university studies.
-Further information can be found at: Scholarships & Bursaries
+The Cornwall College Group (TCCG) is delighted to offer a bursary for 2020/2021 to help support your university studies.
+Find out more and apply here.

 Additional grants for students with dependents